-Kelly Belcher is a managing director for SVB and leads the Climate Technology and Sustainability team in Texas, Boston and New York, where he’s responsible for cultivating relationships with investors and management teams, and for setting strategic vision for the Bank’s Energy practice vertical.
+Kelly Belcher is a managing director for SVB and leads the Climate Technology and Sustainability team in Texas, Boston and New York, where he’s responsible for cultivating relationships with investors and management teams, and for setting strategic vision for the Bank’s Climate Tech practice vertical.
 Because the energy sector has been extremely slow to adopt change, Kelly is particularly interested in how his work will help advance technologies within the industry.
 He is passionate about clean energy technologies, climatech, food and agriculture and traditional energy technologies—all working together to make energy production, distribution and consumption more equitable and environmentally conscious for the global populace.

 It’s no wonder that Kelly’s clients throughout the SVB organization count on his expertise in the energy sector.
 His entire career has been spent in various roles within the energy industry; the fifth generation of his family to work in oil and gas, Kelly spent the summers of his youth working for his father in the oilfield.
 Prior to joining SVB, he worked in financial operations and asset management for a private-equity backed E&P company.
 This included directing commercial activity, a role in which he witnessed the day-to-day operations of drilling and producing crude oil and natural gas.
 It was also via this experience that he gained a knowledge and respect for protecting the environment and its finite natural resources.
 Kelly launched his career as a financial analyst for Northwestern Mutual and later worked for Merrill Lynch.
 At Texas Tech University, Kelly earned a bachelor’s degree in finance and economics, a master’s degree in business administration and a master’s degree in financial planning.